Linear actuator: Variations

 Many variations on the basic design have been created.
 Most focus on providing general improvements such as a higher mechanical efficiency, speed, or load capacity.
 There is also a large engineering movement towards actuator miniaturization.

 Most electro-mechanical designs incorporate a lead screw and lead nut.
 Some use a ball screw and ball nut.
 In either case the screw may be connected to a motor or manual control knob either directly or through a series of gears.
 Gears are typically used to allow a smaller (and weaker) motor spinning at a higher rpm to be geared down to provide the torque necessary to spin the screw under a heavier load than the motor would otherwise be capable of driving directly.
 Effectively this sacrifices actuator speed in favor of increased actuator thrust.
-In some applications the use of worm gear is common as this allow a smaller built in dimension still allowing great travel length.
+In some applications the use of worm gear is common as this allows a smaller built-in dimension still allowing great travel length.

 A traveling-nut linear actuator has a motor that stays attached to one end of the lead screw (perhaps indirectly through a gear box), the motor spins the lead screw, and the lead nut is restrained from spinning so it travels up and down the lead screw.

 A traveling-screw linear actuator has a lead screw that passes entirely through the motor.

 In a traveling-screw linear actuator, the motor "crawls" up and down a lead screw that is restrained from spinning.
 The only spinning parts are inside the motor, and may not be visible from the outside.

 Some lead screws have multiple "starts".
 This means they have multiple threads alternating on the same shaft.
 One way of visualizing this is in comparison to the multiple color stripes on a candy cane.
 This allows for more adjustment between thread pitch and nut/screw thread contact area, which determines the extension speed and load carrying capacity (of the threads), respectively.